-Going into the studio to record her Somebody’s Baby CD in Nashville and New York, Lisa knew exactly what her priorities were.
-“I wanted people to get an idea of the journey that I’ve been on,” she explains.
-“I’ve been singing my whole life and I dreamed of becoming a professional musician when I was just eight years old.
-Music has always been a huge part of my life.
+Not bad stats for a woman in a highly-competitive and diverse business.
+“I’ve been singing my whole life, and I dreamed of becoming a professional musician when I was just eight years old," Lisa recalls.
+"Music has always been a huge part of my life.
 I knew a long time ago that this is what I was going to do - no matter what it took.”
 Lisa just never imagined the twists and turns her career would take before bringing her to this point.

-As she puts it, “I want people to say, okay, here’s a woman who is not your typical 20-something country music recording artist-- she’s actually singing about what happens after you meet your Prince Charming, after you walk through that fairy tale of a relationship and you realize okay, now you’re married and now there are children and now there are bills and things you have to do.
-I really wanted to have songs that people can relate to on a different level.”
+As Matassa puts it, “I want people to say, okay, here’s a woman who is not your typical 20-something, recording artist--this woman is actually singing about what happens after you meet your Prince Charming, after you walk through that fairy tale of a relationship and you realize now you’re married and now there are children and now there are bills and things you have to do.
+I really just want to have songs that people could relate to on a different level.”